wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ```

 - Generate MetaG-MetaB links.
-- Before running this, we manually curated a file called 'Metabo.KEGGModule.match.txt' which stores information for the modules to which the KEGG compounds (C number) belong to.
-This step then considers two main situations to link MetaG and MetaB modules: 1) the KO from MetaG and metabolite from MetaB are directly linked based on the above linkage data; 2) the KO and the metabolite belong to the same KEGG module (based on the 'Metabo.KEGGModule.match.txt' file).
+- Before running this, we curated a file called 'Metabo.KEGGModule.match.txt' which stores information for the modules to which the KEGG compounds (C number) belong to.
+Then we run this step, which considers two main situations to link MetaG and MetaB modules: 1) the KO from MetaG and metabolite from MetaB are directly linked based on the above linkage data; 2) the KO and the metabolite belong to the same KEGG module (based on the 'Metabo.KEGGModule.match.txt' file).

 ```
 Input: 3_MetaG_affects_NEU_through_MetaB.txt (significant MetaG-MetaB links obtained in step 3), KEGG_modules.tab (KEGG Module-KO mapping file), KO2METABO.lists.RData (R data file linking KO IDs to metabolite IDs generated from above step), 1_metaB_module_assign.txt, metabolome.txt, metagenome.gct, Metabo.KEGGModule.match.txt (file storing KEGG compound ID-module mapping information)